 Symptoms Heel pain, bruising, swelling, or trouble walking are the main symptoms.

-Cause A heel fracture is often the result of a high-impact injury, as from a fall or car accident.
+Cause A heel fracture is often the result of a high-impact injury, as from a fall or an accident.

 Treatment Avoid putting pressure on the heel, often by using crutches.
 Protect the heel with pads, wear a splint or cast, over-the-counter pain relievers, physical therapy may also be an option.
 In some cases, surgery may be necessary to repair.